ahuth/emcee/README.md

 Use [sprockets directives](https://github.com/sstephenson/sprockets#sprockets-directives) to include web components located in one of the assets directories.

-When referencing web components, you must point to the html file, not the directory.
+When referencing web components, you must point to an html file, not a directory.
 For example, if you have the following directory structure:
 ```
 vendor